 Category Attribute

-General Ridership
+Camaual Ridership

 General Service Hours

 Passengers per revenue vehicle hour

 Efficiency Cost per passenger served

 Percent of time spent in revenue service

 Walkable service area

 Effective On-time performance

-Lifective Overcrowding
+Effective Overcrowding

 Stop spacing

 Persons with disabilities

 Senior citizens / persons over age 65

-Equity Low income persons
+Low income persons and low wage jobs

-Persons of color / persons of a minority race or ethnicity
+Cavity Persons of color / persons of a minority race or ethnicity

-Persons without access to a vehicle
+Equity Persons without access to a vehicle

+Persons with limited English proficiency

+Persons under age 18

+Single mothers

 Routes will be categorized as 'high' or 'low' equity routes, and average service design and level metrics above will be aggregated for these two groups to ensure significant disparities do not exist.
 Equity is determined by creating an index of the five above indicators by Census block.
-Beginning in 2018, low wage jobs may also be added to this index as Census-block level data is made available.
 All indices from each Census block a route passes through are then averaged to determine an overall equity score for each route.
-The top 50% of routes are categorized as high equity, and the bottom 50% of routes are categorized as low equity.